Amalearner/dear-opensource-explorers/README.md

 3. **Make Changes**: Add new guides, share your resources, or improve existing content.
 4. **Submit a Pull Request**: Once you’re done, submit a pull request with your changes.

 Your contributions can be small, and every bit counts!
 Even though you create or improve a tutorial or share a useful resource, you’re helping build a more inclusive open-source community.
+If you're still not convinced that open source projects need you, check out this article by [The READme Project](https://github.com/readme) on **[Non-code contributions are the secret to open source success.](https://github.com/readme/featured/open-source-non-code-contributions)**

 Happy contributing! 🚀